 Michael Kaulkin (b.
 1967) is a graduate of the San Francisco Conservatory having previously studied at the Franz Liszt Academy of Music in Budapest, Hungary.
 He is active in the San Francisco Bay Area as a teacher and as a composer of works for chorus, orchestra, film and the musical stage.
-He is the 2017-18 Composer-in-Residence with San Francisco Choral Artists and Assistant Music Director of The Calling All Choir in San Francisco.
+Recent activities include serving as 2017-18 Composer-in-Residence with San Francisco Choral Artists and as a juror in the 2018 Béla Bartók International Choir Competition in Debrecen, Hungary.
+He is Assistant Music Director of The Calling All Choir and Operations Manager of the San Francisco Bach Choir.

 A native of Washington, D.C., Kaulkin earned his Bachelor of Music degree at the University of the Arts in Philadelphia, where he studied with Joseph Castaldo, and went on to further study at the Liszt Academy in Budapest, Hungary, where he remained for three years, studying composition with János Vajda and choral conducting with István Párkai.
 After returning from Budapest, he studied composition with Conrad Susa at the San Francisco Conservatory, where he received his Master of Music degree.